bcuff/elasticsearch-net-aws/README.md

 // for NEST

 // if using an access key
-var httpConnection = new AwsHttpConnection("us-east-1", new StaticCredentialProvider(new AwsCredentials
+var httpConnection = new AwsHttpConnection("us-east-1", new StaticCredentialsProvider(new AwsCredentials
 {
 	AccessKey = "My AWS access key",
 	SecretKey = "My AWS secret key",